 Since 2005, I have prioritized work as a psychotherapist.
-During the first decade of my career, I actively created complementary experiences in various clinical settings.
-I am captivated by the art, science, and creativity of psychotherapies and how short-term medication catalyzes this work.
-While working on state policy, I was fascinated to review the effectiveness and risks of psychiatric medications and more than1400 different psychotherapies.
-I continue to devote time to better understand clinical medicine, the power and limits of contemporary psychiatric treatments, integrative medicine, and emerging technologies including AI into mental health.
+During the first decade of my career, I worked in various clinical settings to cultivate a working understanding of the art, science, and creativity of psychotherapies and how short-term medication catalyzes this work.
+While working on state policy, I was fascinated to review the effectiveness and risks of psychiatric medications and hundreds of different psychotherapies.
+I continue to devote time to better understand clinical outcomes, the power and limits of contemporary psychiatric treatments, integrative medicine, and emerging technologies in mental health including US and international AI platforms.

 Education